MicrosoftDocs/mesh-docs/mesh/develop/debug-and-optimize-performance/playmode.md

 build and upload process each time you make an iteration.

  > [!IMPORTANT]
- > If you want to profiler your scene with the [Performance Profiler](../debug-and-optimize-performance/performance-guidelines.md#performance-profiler),m ake sure the **Initial Screen Count** setting is zero.
-If it's one or higher, you won't be able to toggle on the Performance Profiler when playing.
+ > If you want to profile your scene with the [Performance Profiler](../debug-and-optimize-performance/performance-guidelines.md#performance-profiler),make sure the **Initial Screen Count** setting is zero.
+If it's one or higher, you won't be able to toggle the Performance Profiler on when playing.

  ![A screen shot of the Mesh Emulator Setup dialog](../../media/debug-and-optimize/001-playmode-count-one.png)